iteam1/SelectN/README.md

 ### Python API

-You can also use SelectN as a library in your Python code:
+You can also use selectN as a library in your Python code:

 ```python
 from selectn.documents.document import DocumentCollection